AT&T's 5G network is coming into focus this year.

 What you’ll pay for AT&T’s 5G

-With AT&T launching 5G in more cities, we now have clarity on what you'll pay for the service.
+With AT&T having launched 5G in a decent number of cities now, we have clarity on what you'll pay for the service.
 The good news: AT&T won't charge customers extra for 5G coverage, as Verizon does for its 5G coverage.
 However, you will have to opt for one of AT&T's two pricer unlimited data plans.

 AT&T's Unlimited Extra and Unlimited Elite plans will both include 5G coverage.
 Those plans cost $75 and $85 a month, respectively, for a single line of data.
 AT&T's cheapest unlimited plan — the $65 a month Unlimited Starter option — isn't eligible for 5G coverage.
 See how AT&T's pricing compares in our look at the best unlimited data plan for each wireless carrier.